 Fortunately, I was blessed with a principal that valued my knowledge as a teacher and let me teach as I saw best for my students.
-I started with a read aloud time where the kids would get comfortable and I would read to them.
+I started with a read-aloud time where the kids would get comfortable, and I would read to them.
 Kids in the upper elementary grades don’t get read to enough for enjoyment.
 Often, read-aloud is reserved for the emergent readers of the primary grades.
 I chose high-interest, generally humorous books that the kids could enjoy.
 I didn’t strive for any deep thinking for this activity.
 I just wanted the kids to experience reading as enjoyable.
 Read-aloud became a favorite part of the school day for both the students and myself.

 Once I got my feet wet in the classroom, I started developing novel studies for books where there was a short excerpt in our basal.
 It is only common sense that reading the whole book is more enjoyable and leads to a much greater understanding by the student.
 Of course, I was careful to incorporate the skills taught in the basal in my units.
-I started teaching these novel units alongside the basal stories and the change between reading the basal versus the novel was amazing.
+I started teaching these novel units alongside the basal stories, and the change between reading the basal versus the novel was amazing.
 I had kids who were reading at a 2nd-grade level actually focused and challenging themselves reading chapter books at a 4th-grade reading level.
 They actually wanted to read them versus just getting through some worksheet assignment from the basal.
-More and more these lower-level readers were chiming in on class discussions about the books and picking up age-appropriate books by choice in their free time.
-As a teacher, I found it easier to use Bloom’s higher-order questions using a novel instead of a short excerpt because you could really dive so much farther into the story and the characters.
+More and more, these lower-level readers were chiming in on class discussions about the books and picking up age-appropriate books by choice in their free time.
+As a teacher, I found it easier to use Bloom’s higher-order questions using a novel instead of a short excerpt because you could dive more deeply into the story and the characters.